TriplyDB/Documentation/docs/triply-client-js/index.md

 client.getUser("user name");
 ```

-Users cannot be created or deleted through the Triply Client library.
+Users cannot be created or deleted through the TriplyDB-js library.
 See the
 [Triply Console documentation](/docs/triply-db-getting-started) for how to
 create and delete users through the web-based GUI.